-John Byrne.
+Byrne.
 Inks: Terry Austin.
-Colors, Letters: Unknown.
+Letters: Jim Novak.
+Colors: Unknown.

 My first, most lasting period as an X-Men reader came to a close shortly after Scott Summers and Madelyne Pryor’s infant son, Nathan, was introduced in Jan.
 1986’s #201, a couple of issues after Rachel Summers became Phoenix.
 I gave up X-Factor within its first year and had long since dropped earlier spinoff The New Mutants,

 which later introduced an adult version of Nathan known as Cable and morphed into

 X-Force.
 Dipping back into the waters after a few years away served to confirm that I was right in leaving when I did, having become disenchanted with the artwork and increasingly fractured storylines; I couldn’t believe that the mystery of Madelyne’s origins were only then being addressed.